CartoDB/academy/_app/_intermediate-design/02-how-to-choose-colors-part-1.md

 <iframe width="100%" height="520" frameborder="0" src="https://inbo.cartodb.com/u/lifewatch/viz/caa466f4-0f7b-11e5-9d94-0e4fddd5de28/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

-Notice how easy it is to pick out birds from wind, because they are using high-contrast blue and orange.
-The range of yellow to orange analagous colors stand out from each other enough to distinguish take-off categories.
+Notice how easy it is to pick out birds from wind, because they are using high-contrast <span style="color: #2167AB;">blue</span> and <span style="color: #FF5C00;">orange</span>.
+The range of <span style="color: #FFA300;">yellow</span> to <span style="color: #FF5C00;">orange</span> analagous colors stand out from each other enough to distinguish take-off categories.

 If you don't already have some required colors for your map, you can use the color wheel as a starting point to pick some.
 It's also OK to use [established color conventions](http://gis.stackexchange.com/questions/3589/color-palette-conventions) since it's likely your audience is already familiar with their meaning.
-For example use blue to represent water, and green to represent vegetation.
+For example use <span style="color: #2167AB;">blue</span> to represent water, and <span style="color: #006625;">green</span> to represent vegetation.

 There's no exact rule for how much contrast your colors should have, apart from accessibility guidelines for a low vision or color-blind audiences that we cover below.
 So use your eyes to judge!
 The goal is to find a balance between too much and too little contrast.

 If your eyes become fatigued looking at two colors together, or if they nearly vibrate in your vision, that's a hint they have too much contrast.
-An example is the red and green image at the beginning of this lesson.
+An example is the <span style="color: #FF0000;">red</span> and <span style="color: #006625;">green</span> image at the beginning of this lesson.

 If it's hard to pick out one color against another, that's a hint their contrast is too low.
 For example, white text would stand out much better in the image below.